SQL Server Access

 How do I access it?

 You will just need your NetID and Password to logon to the server.
-Be sure to choose to log into the University domain.
-Once there, you get a clean desktop that you can customize to your needs.
+Be sure to choose to log into the University domain by fully qualifying your NetID (UNR\NetID or NetID@unr.edu).
+Once logged on, you get a clean desktop that you can customize to your needs.

 How do I access SQL Server?

 Once you have successfully logged onto the server:

 Click Start -> All Programs -> Microsoft SQL Server 2012 -> SQL Server Management Studio

 Leave all of the default options on the Connect to Server screen and connect to the ISSQL\STUDENTS server.

 Note that you may need to choose Browse for more and choose the correct server under Database Engine.

 SQL Server uses your Windows credentials (your NetID) to allow you access.

 Once you are logged into SQL Server, on the left side under the databases option you will see all of the available databases.
 The one that you have access to is the one that has your NetID for the database name.